Saturday, 24 December 2011

 TRAVEL Callaghan traveled extensively, both during his naval service and his political career, visiting numerous countries as Foreign Secretary and Prime Minister.

-DEATH James Callaghan passed away on March 26, 2005, just one day before his 93rd birthday, at his home in East Sussex.
+DEATH James Callaghan died on March 26, 2005, at the age of 92.
+He passed away at his home in Ringmer, East Sussex, just one day before his 93rd birthday and 11 days after the death of his wife, Audrey.
+The cause of death was reported as lobar pneumonia, cardiac failure, and kidney failure.
 Callaghan remains to date the UK's longest-lived former prime minister.

 APPEARANCES IN MEDIA Callaghan appeared frequently in media throughout his political career and has been portrayed in various historical documentaries and dramas about British politics.